Sergei Prokofiev: Reputation

 Arthur Honegger said that Prokofiev would "remain for us the greatest figure of contemporary music", and the American scholar Richard Taruskin wrote of Prokofiev's "gift, virtually unparalleled among 20th-century composers, for writing distinctively original diatonic melodies".
 Yet for some time Prokofiev's reputation in the West suffered as a result of Cold War antipathies, and his music has never won from Western academics and critics the same esteem as Igor Stravinsky's and Arnold Schoenberg's, which had greater influence on younger musicians.
 Nonetheless, his unique approach to composition (which he reflected on significantly in autobiographical writings) continues to receive steady musicological examination.

 In Donetsk Oblast, the Donetsk State Music Academy Named After Sergei Prokofiev and Donetsk Sergei Prokofiev International Airport are named in Prokofiev's honor.
 The latter facility was destroyed in 2014 during the First and Second Battle of Donetsk Airport.

-The All-Ukrainian open pianists' competition named after Prokofiev is held annually in Kyiv and comprises three categories: piano, composition, and conducting.
+The All-Ukrainian open musical competition named after Prokofiev is held annually in Kyiv and comprises three categories: piano, composition, and conducting.